Early Termination of Probation

 - Prohibition from carrying a firearm without approval from your probation officer;

-- Not associate with individuals engaged in criminal activities.
+- Avoid association with individuals engaged in criminal activities.

 These terms are often heavily restrictive, and can leave you with a looming sense of dread for fear of even the most minor violation, which could send you back behind bars.